How to Choose Healthy Frozen Dinners & What to Watch Out For

 Though this pot pie looks tiny, it’s 16 ounces (454g) of food, which is an entire pound.
 It’s a fairly large meal for one person, that’s dense in calories, carbs, and fat.
 First thing to pay attention to is that the nutrition label reads “Calories: 430,” which is per serving, but the serving size is only 200 grams!
 So there are 430 calories in just 200 grams of this pot pie, but the entire pot pie is 454 grams.
 Though this is sold as a single-serving dinner, you’ll see “Servings Per Container: about 2” at the top of the nutrition panel on the box.
 This is a very tricky marketing tactic, and it’s why we need to look carefully at nutrition labels!
 So we need to multiply the nutrition info given on the label by 2.27 (454 grams divided by 200) to get the nutritional info for the entire pot pie:

 Lean Cuisine Herb Roasted Chicken:

-This entire package is 1 serving of 8 ounces or 226 grams (half that of the pot pie).
-But it’s extremely low in calories—lower than most protein bars).
+This entire package is 1 serving, a total of 8 ounces or 226 grams (which is about half the size of the pot pie).
+But it’s extremely low in calories—lower than most protein bars.
 It’s marketed as a frozen ‘dinner,’ yet 170 calories isn’t nearly enough to fuel most people’s bodies or satisfy their hunger.
-And, this dish is basically chicken breast in a sauce with added sugar, along with a host of other additives we’d never use at home.
+And, this dish is basically chicken breast in a sauce with added sugar, along with a host of other additives we’d never use in our cooking at home.
 It’s not providing much fuel.
 The 4 grams (1 teaspoon) of sugar is actually a lot for a 170-calorie meal.
 It’s high in potassium, but still has lots of sodium for such a small meal.
 And, there’s very little fiber because the nutritious veggies are all at the end of the ingredients list, meaning they make up very little of the dish.